Hong Kong one-mil coin

-The one mil coin was the smallest denomination of the Hong Kong dollar from 1863 to 1866, after this date it was no longer issued but may have circulated much longer.
+The one mil coin was the smallest denomination of the Hong Kong dollar from 1863 to 1866; after this date, it was no longer issued but may have circulated much longer.
 Its value was one tenth of a cent, or a thousandth of a dollar.
-It was minted by the Royal Mint, it features the Royal cypher of "VR", of the reigning monarch Queen Victoria at the time, but didn't feature a profile of the face of the monarch as all other coins did, due to the hole in the middle.
+It was minted by the Royal Mint, and featured the Royal cypher "VR" representing the reigning monarch Queen Victoria instead of her effigy as all other coins did due to the hole in the middle.